 • plaques form in arteries primarily from a faulty diet, and

-• avoiding smoke, alcohol and recreational drugs
+• avoid smoke, alcohol and recreational drugs

-• avoiding overweight
+• avoid being overweight